TheAsouka/SimpleEthereumSlot/README.md

 There is many things to improve in this script.
 Especially the randomness and payrate, to be fairer for both parts (casino and user).
 I will glade to discuss about it, just open an issue on this repo.
 Next step could be to developp this kind of slot to a webapp using Javascript and front-end libraries and also use Metamask to deal with key management.
+Also create a smart contract in Solidity to act as the casino and keep track of user's transactions.

 # Support
 If you like this project and want to be genereous, feel free to send ETH on this address.